COVID-19 Support Grant: Do you qualify and how do you apply?

 How to apply for the COVID-19 Support Grant

-You can make an online application here until 30 September 2020.
+You can make an online application here until 6pm on 31 December 2020.
 The website for applications is open from 9am to 6pm daily.

-You will need to upload the following documents when making your application:
+Submit the following supporting documents with your application:

-- Documents proving job loss, being placed on involuntary no-pay leave or salary reduction, such as a retrenchment letter, contract termination letter or other letter from your employer.
+- Documents proving job loss, being placed on involuntary no-pay leave or salary reduction, such as a retrenchment letter, contract termination letter, letter from your employer indicating the loss of at least 30% of your salary for at least 3 months

 Support for Income policyholders